 Doug Parsons, the host of the America Adapts Podcast, talks to us about what he has learned from nearly 100 episodes interviewing climate change adaptation experts.
 He will discuss the difference between adaptation and resiliency.
 He highlights efforts to adapt to sea level rise, wildfires, and flooding, and points out an impact of climate change that will affect almost everyone at some point in their lives: extreme heat.

 You will hear an excerpt from a conversation Doug Parsons has with Dr. Carolyn Kousky, the Executive Director at the Wharton Risk Management and Decision Processes Center at the University of Pennsylvania.
 They discuss how wildfires in California drove their utility into bankruptcy and what policy reforms are needed to prevent this from happening again.

-Doug also reflects climate adaptation in light of the coronavirus pandemic.
-What lessons are climate adaptation experts learning?
+Doug also reflects climate change adaptation in light of the coronavirus pandemic.
+What lessons are climate change adaptation experts learning?
 What challenges do they face?